 Truck Accident Injury Statistics in Bronx, NY

-Bronx Truck Accident FAQ
+Bronx Truck Accident Frequently Asked Questions FAQs

 Now more than ever, the trucking industry plays an essential role in the economy.
 However, truck accidents often cause serious or even fatal injuries.
 A total of 2,734 fatal crashes involving trucks and buses occurred in the United States in the most recent year for which data was available.
 According to a preliminary report from the Federal Motor Carrier Safety Administration (FMCSA), 3,087 persons died in those crashes.
 Large truck and bus accidents also resulted in 60,818 injuries.

 Truck accidents affect New Yorkers every day.
 According to the National Highway Traffic Safety Administration (NHTSA), in New York, large trucks accounted for 7.6 percent of total vehicles involved in fatal crashes.
 Seventy-two percent (72 percent) of the people killed in crashes involving large trucks were passengers in other (usually smaller) vehicles.
 Ten percent (10 percent) of the fatalities were pedestrians, cyclists, and others who were not in a vehicle.